New to The Street Announces the Televised Lineups for Shows 441, 442, and 443, Airings on Three Networks Will Begin on Saturday, February 25, 2023, 3:30 PM ET

 Bloomberg TV airs Episode 442 as a sponsored program, Saturday, February 25, 2023, at 6:00 PM ET, featuring the following Corporate Guests:

 1).
 Wellness Solutions Technologies - Avenir Wellness Solutions, Inc.'s (f/k/a - CURE Pharmaceutical Holding Corp.)
-(OTCQB: CURR) ($CURR) interview with Nancy Duitch, CEO.
+CURR ($CURR) interview with Nancy Duitch, CEO.

 FOX Business Network airs Episode 443, Monday, February 27, 2023, at 10:30 PM PT, featuring the following Corporate Guests:

-Tocvan Ventures Corp. ("Tocvan") is a publicly traded company on the OTC Markets (OTCQB: TCVNF), Canadian Securities Exchange (CSE: TOC), and Frankfurt Stock Exchange (FSE: TV3).
+Tocvan Ventures Corp. ("Tocvan") is a publicly traded company on the OTC Markets TCVNF, Canadian Securities Exchange TOC, and Frankfurt Stock Exchange TV.
 The Company is an early-stage natural resource company engaged in acquiring, exploring, and, if warranted, developing mineral properties.
 Tocvan is a well-structured exploration development company created to take advantage of the prolonged downturn in the junior mining exploration sector.
 By identifying and negotiating interest in opportunities, the Company's management feels they can build upon previous success.
 Tocvan has approximately 37 million shares outstanding and is earning 100% into two exciting opportunities in Sonora, Mexico: the Pilar Gold-Silver project and the El Picacho Gold-Silver project.
 Management feels both projects represent a tremendous opportunity to create shareholder value - https://tocvan.com/.

 About The Sera Labs, Inc.: